nonblocking/mashroom/packages/test/test-server6/README.md

 # Test Server 6

 A test server similar to Test Server 1 but supposed to run in a Kubernetes cluster.
-It uses a local file store per Pod which means the configuration is readonly.
+It uses a local file store per Pod, which means the configuration is readonly.
 The Admin UI has therefore be disabled.

 **NOTE**: The server does not run in dev mode, so changes in plugin packages are not automatically applied (locally).